SkylineCommunications/Skyline.DataMiner.GithubTemplate.RegressionTest/README.md

     3. Rename CS file
     4. Edit afterwards the csproj and sln files of your repository (search all)
 8. Implement your test!
+9. Deploy your test + Configure C:\Skyline DataMiner\QAPortal\QaPortalConfiguration.json
+    1. An example can be found under this repository Documentation/Examples/QaPortalConfiguration.json

 ## Important to know

 1. Makes sure to include a nugget package through [PackageReference](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files).
 This is already configured in this template, so nothing to change.
 2. A [Shared Project Library](https://learn.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows#what-is-a-shared-project) is used to use the same code accross multiple VS Projects (= Regression Tests = Automation Scripts).
+3. Don't forget to configure C:\Skyline DataMiner\QAPortal\QaPortalConfiguration.json (See How to get started).

 ## Regression Tests